GildedRose/illbehonest/README.md

     * WHEN post is created, CATEGORY is assigned for voting purposes
     * WHEN post is created, COMMENTS are enabled

+  ### FUTURE UPDATES:

+  * Posts
+    * users can upload image links to content for roasting
+    * users can create content messages per posts to explain included image

   ## Installation

   ## Usage